Troop Beverly Hills: Reception

 In the years since its release, the film has become a cult classic for its subtle feminist message and being illustrative of the 1980s, having gained newer audiences through repeat airings on Disney Channel in the 1990s.
 Writing for Elle in 2014, Elissa Strauss contended the film's sympathy for its young protagonists, its refusal "to reduce the characters and setting down to a punch line", and an "unrestrained celebration of girliness, glorious girliness" are precisely what has helped the film endure as a classic.

 In a retrospective piece for Birth.Movies.Death, Ashlee Blackwell wrote: In the end, it's the troop's persistence and support of each other, even in moments of doubt, that carries them to a win at the climatic Wilderness Jamboree competition…Troop Beverly Hills thoughtfully exposes the complexities of divorce, social/class culture and personal growth in a light comedy very much loyal to its time.
 The film tampers with audience expectations of people with money, blurring the lines of good/bad, rich/not rich.
 Troop Beverly Hills dared to tell young girls (and women) to never compromise the best of yourself for people or things…Even with its blemishes, Troop Beverly Hills heart was always in the right place.
 What a thrill.

 In popular culture

 In the music video for her 2015 song "She's Not Me", Jenny Lewis, who played Hannah in the film, reference the film as part of her roles as a child actor.
 In the video, Lewis and actors Zosia Mamet, Vanessa Bayer, and Leo Fitzpatrick wear the Troop Beverly Hills uniforms.

+Sequel

+In April 2026, it was announced that Cameron Diaz would star in and produce a sequel to the film, which will be written and directed by Clea DuVall for Columbia's sister company TriStar Pictures.